usnistgov/mass2/docs/filtering.md

 1. The ``Filter`` is a specific implementation of an optimal filter, designed to be used in one-lag or five-lag mode, and with fixed choices about low-pass filtering of the filter's values, or about giving zero weight to a number of initial or final samples in a record.
 Offers a `filter_records(r)` method to apply its optimal filter to one or more pulse records `r`.
 When `r` is a 2d array, each _row_ corresponds to a pulse record.
 1. The ``FilterMaker`` contains a model of one channel's signal and noise.
 It is able to create various objects of the type ``Filter`` (or subtypes thereof).

-The user first creates a ``FilterMaker`` from the analyzed noise and signal, then uses it to generate an optimal filter (from a subclass of ``Filter``) with the desired properties.
+The user first creates a ``FilterMaker`` from the analyzed noise and signal, then uses it to generate an optimal filter with the desired properties.
+The filter will be an object whose type is a subclass of ``Filter``, either `Filter5Lag` or `FilterATS`.
 That object has a method `filter_records(...)`.
 Usage looks like the following:

 ```python
 import numpy as np